kellycotton/perception_labs/Lab8/readme.md

 # PSY103L Lab 8
-## Tone Discrimination by Frequency
+## Melody Discrimination

 ### Experimental Flow

 1. Experiment setup
-	- Adjust the stimulus tone presentation time (tone_time)
+	- Adjust the tone presentation time (tone_time)
-	- Adjust the time between tone presentations (tone_delay)
 	- Adjust the fixation time (fix_time)
-	- Adjust the number of trials (trial_n)
+	- Adjust the number of trials per condition (trial_n) per block
 	- Adjust the number of blocks (block_n)
-	- If you change the number of conditions in the freq_conds files, change the total_accuracy multipliers
+	- If you change the number of conditions in the tone_conds.csv file, change the total_accuracy multipliers

 2. Practice instructions
 	- Adjust the presented instruction text in instruct_text